Does your jaw pop constantly? Are you routinely waking up in the morning with a headache?

-“TMJ” has become the catch-all term used to describe a range of symptoms that are the result of a bite disorder, or temporomandibular disorder (TMD).
-The variety of causes, wide ranging symptoms and complexity of the masticatory system can make diagnosis and treatment of TMJ challenging.
+“TMJ” has become the catch-all term used to describe a range of symptoms that are the result of a bite disorder, or Temporomandibular Joint Disorder (TMD).
+The variety of causes, wide-ranging symptoms, and complexity of the masticatory system can make diagnosis and treatment of TMJ challenging.
 Dr. Daljeet works with patients who suffer from the common signs of a bite disorder on an individual basis.
 She identifies and address underlying dental problems, and possible structural concerns related to jaw joints.
 Get relief from jaw pain discomfort with personalized dental care for a healthier and more comfortable smile.

 Common Symptoms of TMJ